Guide to the Second Year

 Learn more: page 4 of the Guide.

 To obtain third-year practice certification, a student must have successfully completed four semesters of law school totaling at least 56 credit hours and satisfactorily completed a course or program of study in criminal law, professional ethics, evidence, and procedure.
-Susan Sheppard, Administrative Coordinator in the Dean’s Office, prepares the letters submitted to the Virginia State Bar requesting third-year practice certificates on behalf of students.
+Sharon Krol, Assistant to the Dean (firstname.lastname@example.org), prepares the letters submitted to the Virginia State Bar requesting third-year practice certificates on behalf of students.
 Anyone interested in pursuing third-year practice needs to read the applicable third year practice rules.
 See Code of Virginia, Rules of Virginia Supreme Court, Vol. 11, Pt.
 6, § IV, Para.
 15 (2008); See Michie’s Jurisprudence of Virginia and West Virginia, Vol. 21D, Appendix A, pp. 38-40 (1997 Replacement Volume).

 Summer School at Richmond Law